 Augment window boxes and planters by your front door with seasonal arrangements to welcome guests, and add brightness and color throughout the winter.

-Red berried branches of Ilex Verticillata, winterberry holly, are just about the most stunning natural gift our region offers this time of year — especially after frost has decimated the foliage and left nothing but branches ripe with vibrant red fruit.
+Red berried branches of winter berry holly (Ilex Verticillata) are just about the most stunning natural gift our region offers this time of year — especially after frost has decimated the foliage and left nothing but branches ripe with vibrant red fruit.
 Beware, though.
 Robins love winterberry hollies as much as we do (delicious to birds, though not to humans) and if a flock happens upon your branches, they’ll strip them in minutes.

 Evergreen perennials such as Heuchera are available in dozens of colors that last through the winter.
 Other perennials to try are Acorus ‘ogon’ which has a grass-like texture and chartreuse foliage that contrasts delightfully — both in color and texture — with the deep purple foliage of Heuchera ‘palace purple.’